labordynamicsinstitute/tutorial-preserving-survey/presentation/51-API-key-secret.md

-## Storing secrets in GitHub
+## Storing secrets in `.Renviron` locally

-You can store your Qualtrics secrets in an `.Renviron` file that you keep in the root of your project that contains the following information:
+You can store your Qualtrics secrets in an `.Renviron` file that you keep in the root of your project that contains the following information (fill in the true values):

 ```plaintext
 QUALTRICS_API_KEY='something here'